 When should I file?

-Students can send in their FAFSA as early as October 1 the year before they intend to enroll in college, using tax info from the previous year.
-For example, if you were planning to start college in the fall of 2023, you would file the FAFSA on or after October 1, 2022, with tax info from 2021.
+Students can normally send in their FAFSA as early as October 1 the year before they intend to enroll in college, using tax info from the previous year.
+(It's important to note that the opening date has been pushed back a few months for the past couple of years with recent FAFSA updates and delays.)
+So if you are planning to start college in the fall of 2025, you would file the FAFSA on or after the opening date in 2024 with tax info from 2023.
 Just keep in mind that state financial aid deadlines may differ and that certain types of aid are first come, first served.
-So it’s in your best interest to file ASAP after October 1.
+So it’s in your best interest to file ASAP after a new FAFSA opens.
 Sure, the schedule is a little confusing, but you’ll get used to it—especially since you need to file the FAFSA every year you plan to attend college.

 Apply no matter your situation

 Many people assume that if they aren’t in a very low-income situation, they won’t qualify for financial aid, but that’s typically not the case.
-At any rate, the FAFSA is free to apply and fairly easy to do!
+At any rate, the FAFSA is free to apply for and fairly easy to do!
+With the recent FAFSA Simplification Act, the form has been shortened from over 100 questions to about 36, making it more user-friendly compared to previous years.
 So what have you got to lose?
-Even if you don’t currently qualify for aid, if your circumstances change—for example, if a parent loses a job and the amount your family is able to contribute to your education drops drastically—you want to be sure you have all recent FAFSAs on file so you will be eligible for the highest possible amount of aid in the future.
+Even if you don’t currently qualify for aid, if your circumstances change—for example, if a parent loses a job and the amount your family can contribute to your education drops drastically—you want to be sure you have all recent FAFSAs on file so you will be eligible for the highest possible amount of aid in the future.

 Free money: Grants and scholarships